pmarguinaud/gpupack/README.md

 `ics_packages` will use a single thread (because of dependencies not correctly detected by cmake), which `ics_masterodb` will run with 16 threads (it is possible to change this values in `ics_masterodb`).

+If the compilation is successful, then the `bin/MASTERODB` file should exist and be executable.

 Please note that compiling the code on ECMWF cluster is not possible on login nodes, because of cgroups limitations; it is necessary to turn `ics_masterodb` into a batch job and submit it in the `par` queue.

 # Run the code

 A script and different initial condition files are provided in the `cy49` directory; we provide different resolutions : t0031l15, t0107l70, t0538l60, t0798l90.

+The t0031l15 runs in about 20s on an dual socket AMD Rome node.
+The t0798l90 requires at least three dual socket AMD nodes; it has also been tested on three dual socket AMD nodes, each equipped with 4 NVIDIA V100 cards.

 Please look at the script `cy49/arp/arp.sh` and see how you can adapt it to your environment.
 The following scripts :
 - `scripts/sbatch-ecmwf.sh`